|

 The footbridge I'm standing on was not completed until 1858 after

 disputes with the railway company going back to 1848.
-The tunnel
+The tunnels

 top of the town to Paddock Foot.
 The railway company was required